 From the time they start blooming in July, they’re the first thing you notice as you’re driving past our property and they really do make the whole garden seem like it’s really well taken care of, no matter what state it’s in.
 They distract the eye from all of the weeds that pop up here and there when we aren’t looking. 🙂

-So while sunflowers are great to have because of all the bees they bring to our property, great for cutting, and of course great for the actual sunflower seeds you can harvest from them, the main reason we grow them is because they make the rest of our garden look so great!
+So while sunflowers are great to have because of all the bees they bring to our property, great as a cut-flower, and of course great for the actual sunflower seeds you can harvest from them, the main reason we grow them is because they make the rest of our vegetable garden look so great!
+We can easily plant them anywhere, in the ground or in a raised-bed right next to our vegetable plants and they’re always vigorous growers as long as they have plenty of sunlight and good drainage.

 Our Favourite Trick to Grow the Best Sunflowers

-There really isn’t too much to know about the actual planting process for sunflowers.
-You find a sunny spot, plant them in the ground according to package directions, water them a bit, and watch the magic happen!
+There really isn’t too much to know about the actual process of planting sunflower seeds.
+You find a sunny spot, plant them in the ground according to seed packet directions, water them a bit, and watch the magic happen as they bloom!
+Make sure you sow sunflower seeds about 30 cm apart to give them plenty of room.

-We’ve found though that the real fun comes in re-growing sunflowers year after year.
+We’ve found though that the real fun comes in re-growing sunflowers year after year, or even throughout the same growing season.

 One year we planted two different varieties: A classic bright yellow one and a deep red type as well.
 We left the sunflowers out in the garden well into the late fall and just let them die there on their own.